/ VARIATION I & II

 Through the reenactment of a scene from the life of these Congolese subjects in their natural habitat, the Congolese savanna -- using some of their remains -- they are freed from the frozen life of dioramas.
 Life shouldn't be contained in boxes.
 The performance sets history in motion and propagates it.

-Black Beast is a tableau vivant from a feature documentary offering an opportunity to review and rewrite a part of the pre-colonial history of Congo.
+Black Beast is a tableau vivant offering an opportunity to review and rewrite a part of the pre-colonial history of Congo.
 At the centre of this experiment is the encounter in 1885 between the Congolese political chief Lusinga and the Belgian army Lieutenant Emile Storms at the shores of lake Tanganyika (DRC).
 A confrontation that ended with the murder of chief Lusinga by Storms’s army battalion.
 A historical act to take control of Lusinga's economical and political position in the region and to facilitate the start of the commercial exploitation of the Congo region by Belgium.
 To reconstruct this historical event we need Congolese and Belgian versions / point of views of this historical event.
 History can only be understood in it's complexity if different versions of an historical event are opposed to each other in a debate.
 Truth is complex...
 Reality and truth have many versions because each story teller has his own motivation to tell a certain version.
 Congolese subjects from the world of the living and from the world of the dead (forefathers and other spiritual entities) will tell their versions of the story.
 All these versions must be heard and recognized as historical recounts.

 The Congolese tradition of oral transmission of history has a central role in this project.